HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 - C4 level: Code diagrams;

 The C2 level has nothing to do with Docker containers.
 It is just a term coined by simon Brown to describe something holding components, but not being the system.
 With a C, because otherwise it won't
-The C4 level is highly debated, for its usefullness and for its zoom-level.
+The C4 level is highly debated, for its usefulness and for its zoom-level.
 You can generate code diagrams from your IDE.
 Simon says: I do not recommend level 4.

 Simon also says: Don't do Simon says, so do not see this as a dogma.
 These are guidelines for architecture diagrams.